mjwireless/ansible-network-labs/lab_documentation/lab_user_guide.md

         "rc": 0
     }
     ```
-    > *TIP:*  Ansible supports calling modules directly from the command line via the ansible command.
+    > **TIP**: Ansible supports calling modules directly from the command line via the ansible command.
 These are called Ad-Hoc commands and are often used to establish connectivity as in here with the ping module.
 Another common use case is to inspect a host or group of hosts with fact gathering modules like ***setup***.
 You can optionally pass parameters to Ad-Hoc commands with the -a option: `ansible localhost -m debug -a "msg='passing a parameter'"`

-    > *NOTE*:  The ping module, without additional parameters, is unable to successfully communicate with the Routers.
+    > **NOTE**:  The ping module, without additional parameters, is unable to successfully communicate with the Routers.
 By default, Ansible connections are handled transparently by ssh and no connection type needs to be set.
 This works well in a typical server environment but typically not for network devices.
 However, Ansible has a pluggable connection architecture which allows it to be extended to connect to these and other devices.
 Other examples of connection: types include local when connecting to the localhost and winrm which allows Ansible to connect to Microsoft Windows platforms.

 1. Retry the ansible ping again selecting the group routers and this time setting the connection type to network_cli
    ```bash